-Our cash, cash equivalents, and short-term investments are exposed to credit risk in the event of default by the third parties that hold or issue such assets.
-Our cash, cash equivalents, and short-term investments are held by financial institutions that management believes are of high credit quality.
+Our cash, cash equivalents, short-term investments and long-term investments are exposed to credit risk in the event of default by the third parties that hold or issue such assets.
+Our cash, cash equivalents, short-term investments and long-term investments are held by financial institutions that management believes are of high credit quality.
 Our investment policy limits investments to fixed income securities denominated and payable in U.S. dollars such as U.S. government obligations, money market instruments and funds, and corporate bonds and places restrictions on maturities and concentrations by type and issuer.